-The DePaul University Institute for Daisaku Ikeda Studies in Education is pleased to welcome Ceasar McDowell to give the 2019 Ikeda Lecture, “Dialogue in Demographic Complexity: Overcoming Our Discriminatory Consciousness.”
-Professor of the Practice of Community Development at MIT, McDowell is internationally renowned for his work on voice and the power of dialogue in developing knowledge systems and civic engagement amidst the complex realities of local communities.
+On October 1st, the DePaul University Institute for Daisaku Ikeda Studies in Education welcomed Dr. Ceasar McDowell to deliver the 2019 Ikeda Lecture, “Dialogue in Demographic Complexity: Overcoming Our Discriminatory Consciousness.”
+McDowell is a Professor of the Practice of Community Development at MIT, and centers his work on voice and the power of dialogue in developing knowledge systems and civic engagement amidst the complex realities of local communities.
 The lecture was attended by more than 300 students, faculty, educators and members of the DePaul community.

 On May 16th, the DePaul University Institute for Daisaku Ikeda Studies in Education welcomed Awad Ibrahim to give the 2017 Ikeda Lecture, “Re-mixing Borders: Education & the Global Solidarity of Hip-Hop.”
 The lecture was included in the DePaul President's Series on Race and Free Speech.
 Ibrahim is an award-winning author and education theorist specializing in cultural studies, Hip-Hop, youth and Black popular culture, social justice, diasporic and continental African identities, and applied linguistics.
 Four hundred students, faculty, public school teachers, and community members attended the event.